-New Albany-Floyd County Consolidated School Corporation has a plan in place for the use of restraint and seclusion, as a last resort, to control students only if there is an imminent risk of injury to the student or to another person and in emergency situations.
+New Albany-Floyd County Consolidated School Corporation has a plan and policy 5620 in place for the use of restraint and seclusion, as a last resort, to control students only if there is an imminent risk of injury to the student or to another person and in emergency situations.
+A copy of this plan is located at the central office by calling 812-942-4200.